Watts Riots, Black Power and MLK's Legacy

 News of police brutality spread throughout Watts, and the event, combined with the uncomfortably hot weather, cramped conditions and rampant poverty, sparked several riots in the neighborhood over five days.
 Thirty-four people were killed, and there were 1,032 reported injuries.
 Of those injuries, 118 were from gunshots.
 Rioters also caused an estimated $40 million in damage to buildings, mostly from fires and looting.
 During the five-day stretch, 3,438 people were arrested.
 Most of the riots were televised, and a nation watched as Watts was reduced to ruins.

 The event quickly changed the tone of the movement.
 When Martin Luther King Jr. visited Watts, people heckled him instead of welcoming him, rejecting his message of nonviolence.
-When King was assassinated by James Earl Ray in Memphis, Tenn., on April 4, 1968, riots sprang up in several cities around the U.S.
+When King was assassinated by James Earl Ray in Memphis, Tennessee, on April 4, 1968, riots sprang up in several cities around the U.S.